SkygearIO/skygear-doc/content/plugin/guide-handler.md

     return
 ```

-This will allows your app to send a `chima:echo` request to Ourd, with the request sent to your plugin for processing.
+This will allows your app to send a `chima:echo` request to Skygear, with the request sent to your plugin for processing.
 In this example, the request is echoed back to the app when calling `io.write`.

-`auth_required=True` allows Ourd to restrict requests to authenticated users only.
+`auth_required=True` allows Skygear to restrict requests to authenticated users only.